 Injuries suffered in a car or truck accident, slip and fall, or other personal injury incident in Maryland, Virginia, and Washington, D.C., often include more than just the physical injuries or property damages you suffer.
 Your personal injury compensation is directly related to your past, present, and future medical bills.
 Certain other losses are also factored into the total, like out-of-pocket expenses and lost income.
 Calculating the total amount of your losses, or “damages,” is never easy.
 It often requires putting a price on things that don’t have a monetary value like pain, suffering, and emotional distress.
 Your total demand amount certainly won’t match up with the amount of money the insurance company is offering to pay.

-Having a skillful and experienced attorney is also a significant factor.
+Having a skillful and experienced Clinton personal injury attorney is also a significant factor.
 This is especially true if your injury claim is ultimately presented to a judge or jury.
 If you file a personal injury lawsuit that goes to court, the court may award “damages” or money, which is intended to compensate you fairly for the injuries you’ve suffered.
 Ultimately, the court decides what types of damages are awarded and the amount of compensation you receive as the injured party or plaintiff.
 Your attorney and you both play a big role in deciding what damages to seek and how you will prove your claims in court.

 What Are Compensatory Damages?